Call for Artists

 - PRIVACY: All personal information collected by the Organisers will be used solely for the purpose of the organisation of the Twitter Art Exhibition.

-By participating in Twitter Art Exhibit (in any city), you agree to our terms.
+- By participating in Twitter Art Exhibit (in any city), you agree to our terms.
 This means any art submitted to this exhibition can be sold to raise money for our chosen charities, with 100% of proceeds from art sales going directly to the charity.
-In addition, your art could be featured in a video about the event, or included in a book, poster, reproduced postcard or other promotional material, which may be sold to help raise funds to help cover the organization’s operating costs.
-If you do not agree to these terms, kindly refrain from participating.
+In addition, your art could be featured commercially, which may be sold to help raise funds to help cover the organization’s operating costs.